Heath Miller: 2005: Rookie season and first Super Bowl

 The Pittsburgh Steelers selected Miller in the first round (30th overall) of the 2005 NFL draft.
 He was the third tight end drafted by Pittsburgh in the first round in 15 years.
 On July 26, 2005, the Steelers signed Miller to a five-year, $6.89 million contract with $4.54 million guaranteed and a signing bonus of $3.94 million.

 He entered training camp competing with veterans Jerame Tuman and Matt Kranchick for the starting tight end position.
 Miller was named the starting tight end to begin the regular season.
 He made his professional regular season debut in the Pittsburgh Steelers' season-opener against the Tennessee Titans and caught his first career touchdown on a three-yard pass from Ben Roethlisberger in a 34–7 victory.
 On October 23, 2005, Miller caught a season-high six passes for 58 receiving yards and a touchdown during a 27–13 victory over the Cincinnati Bengals.
 The next game, he made three receptions for 18-yards and a season-high two touchdowns in a 20–19 win against the Baltimore Ravens.
 During a Week 17 matchup with the Detroit Lions, he caught three passes for a season-high 62 receiving yards in a 35–21 victory.

-He finished his rookie season with 39 receptions for 459 yards and six touchdowns.and was named the Pittsburgh Steelers' rookie of the year.
+He finished his rookie season with 39 receptions for 459 yards and six touchdowns.and was named the Pittsburgh Steelers' Joe Greene Great Performance Award presented to the team's top rookie.
 The Steelers finished second in the AFC North with an 11–5 record.
-On January 8, 2006, he appeared in his first career postseason game and caught two passes for 15-yards in a 31–17 AFC Wildcard victory over the Cincinnati Bengals.
-The following game, Miller caught three passes for 61 yards and one touchdown in the Steelers' 21–18 upset over the top-seeded Indianapolis Colts in the divisional playoff round.
-After defeating the Denver Broncos, the Steelers went on to play in Super Bowl XL.
+On January 8, 2006, he appeared in his first career postseason game and caught two passes for 15-yards in a 31–17 AFC Wild Card Round victory over the Cincinnati Bengals.
+The following game, Miller caught three passes for 61 yards and one touchdown in the Steelers' 21–18 upset over the top-seeded Indianapolis Colts in the Divisional Round.
+After defeating the Denver Broncos in the AFC Championship, the Steelers went on to play in Super Bowl XL.
 On February 5, 2006, they defeated the Seattle Seahawks, 21–10, and Miller earned his first Super Bowl ring.
 He was held without a catch during the game.